 Alfheim – Realm of the Elves

-Alfheim was the land for the Elves also known as the “Elfland” which was ruled by the Goddess Freya.
+Alfheim was somehow like a forest in the nine realms of Norse Mythology.
+It was the land for the Elves also known as the “Elfland” which was ruled by the Goddess Freya.
 There are not many sources of information for the land of Elves but they are described as very beautiful creatures living in the forests.

 Elves are supposed to be very good Archers and of strong rules.
 They have pointed ears and a bright skin tone.
 According to the nature of ELves, this place is also considered very beautiful and lovely.

 Hel – Realm of those who died of illness or old age and then of most people